 If a travel tour is approved, the Purchasing Department will be contacted to contract with a travel agent and ensure all proper insurance and contract obligations are fulfilled and necessary signatures attained.
 Neither the university, nor individual departments will take on the role of travel agent.
 Additionally, all payments for such travel will be made directly to the travel agent and no funds will pass through the university.

-Cash advances for travel will be treated in the same manner as any other cash advances and follow the same restrictions as the university’s general spending policies and expenditure guidelines.
-Cash advances bear significant risks and are only issued on limited basis after Purchasing, university credit card, and/or Reimbursement options have been exhausted.
+Cash advances for travel will be treated in the same manner as any university expenditure or expense reimbursement and follow the same restrictions as the university’s general spending policies and expenditure guidelines.
+Cash advances bear significant risks and are only issued on limited basis after Purchasing, university credit card, and/or reimbursement options have been exhausted.
 Cash advances can never be issued to individuals who are not active or current employees.
-Students or employees who have a university credit card are generally ineligible for cash advances unless the circumstances warrant exceptions.
-For further information regarding the cash advance process, see the Accounting Cash Advance Policy (Employee Handbook, section 6.7).
+Employees who have a university credit card are generally ineligible for cash advances unless the circumstances warrant exceptions.
+For further information regarding the cash advance process, see the Accounting Cash Advance Policy (Employee Handbook, Section 6.7).

 Student Travel Tours